Barbara Resch, D.M.E.

 Hours: Monday - Friday 8am - 5pm

 “Bingo Sheet” is IPFW’s term for the document which outlines the sequence of classes required for a particular degree.
 Students are encouraged to download and use the bingo sheet as a means of keeping track of completed courses and to schedule classes.
 However, students still must meet with their advisor at least once per semester for academic advising, as well as to secure permission to enter classes that require departmental permission.
 For assistance with or questions about bingo sheets please contact your advisor.
 For a full explanation of classes needed for the major/minor/certificate of choice please check the IPFW Bulletins.

 The Department of Music offers the following contemporary, comprehensive Indiana University bachelor degrees.
 A full listing of class requirements, procedures, and policies, refer to Department of Music Student Handbook [PDF].
-Students within the Music program can concentrate on Performance, Music Therapy, Music and an Outside Field, Music Education, and Music Technology.
+Students within the Music program can concentrate on Performance, Music Therapy, Music Education, or Music and an Outside Field in business, theatre, music technology, or another area.
 The documents below are presented in Portable Document Format [PDF].
 A PDF Reader is required to view these documents

 Open to students in any major, the music minor requires 24 credit hours of music courses.
 The program allows sufficient flexibility so that each student can pursue his or her particular interests.
 Students may select ensembles, private music instruction, and other music courses to fulfill the requirements.